 The guided tour included detailed information about must-see landmarks like the Pyramids of the Sun and Moon, the Temple of Quetzalpapalotl and the Avenue of the Dead, as well as the customs and cultures during that time.

 After about an hour and half to 2 hour tour, we were chauffeured back to the hotel.
 Due to traffic delays, we arrived back in the heart of Mexico City around 2:30pm.

 Overall it was a wonderful experience and one I would recommend to anyone making a visit to Mexico City!

 The balloon company was Sky Balloons Vuelos en Globo, here is their address: https://www.skyballoons.mx/

 Have you been on a hot air balloon tour of the Teotihuacan Pyramids?
 Let me know in the comments below!

 About the author:

-Tiffany is the founder behind the faith-based travel blog, Lavender Vines.
+Tiffany Nicole is the founder of the faith-based travel blog, Lavender Vines.
 What began as a year abroad to “get travel out of her system” before entering the real world, has transpired into a non-stop love affair with…the real world.
 54 countries later, she shares her adventures from around the world and back to inspire others to do the same.
 Follow her journey below!